YangXiaozhou/yangxiaozhou.github.io/_drafts/data-introduction-to-EM.md

 ---
 layout: post
 title:  "Expectation-maximization algorithm, explained"
-date:   2020-10-01 08:00:00 +0800
+date:   2020-10-09 08:00:00 +0800
 categories: DATA
 tags: expectation-maximization statistical-learning clustering inference
 ---

-the Expectation-maximization algorithm (EM, for short)

-**Write about the problem that the readers care**

-**Create instability and offer solution**
+**Write about the problem that the readers care**. **Create instability and offer solution**

-If you are in the data science/ML "bubble", you probably have came across EM at some time and wondered: What is EM and why do I need to know it?
+Yes!
+Let's talk about the expectation-maximization algorithm (EM, for short).
+If you are in the data science/machine learning "bubble", you've probably came across EM at some point in time and wondered: What is EM and do I need to know it?
+Well, let's see.
+It's the algorithm that solves Gaussian mixture model (GMM), a popular clustering approach.
+The Baum-Welch algorithm that solves hidden Markov model problems is a special case of EM.
+It's taught at almost all computational statistics classes.
+It's a classic, powerful, and versatile statistical learning technique that also extends itself in many ways: Monte Carlo EM, Stochastic EM, and Online EM, to name a few.

-My take on EM, what it is, how it works, how it's related to other techniques, and how it might be improved.
+This is my take on introducing EM for what it is, how it works, and how it might be improved.
+We start with two motivating examples (unsupervised learning and evolution).
+Then we see exactly what EM is in its general form.
+We go back to action and use EM to solve the two examples.
+For those curious souls, we then explain both intuitively and mathematically why EM works like a charm.

-1. Motivating examples
-2. What is EM?
-3. EM in action: Does it really work?
-4. Intuition and theory: Why does it work?
-5. So...is it perfect?
+Most EM tutorials stop here, but we're going to turn it up a notch.

 6. Uncertainty: Going beyond point estimate😱

 ## Motivating examples: Why do we care?